Dozens Killed in ISIS Bombing of Baghdad Ice Cream Shop

 The attacks came just days into the holy month of Ramadan when Muslims fast during daylight hours.
 After sundown, families break their fast and Baghdad's restaurants and cafes quickly fill up with people staying up long into the night.

 During Ramadan last year, another section of Karrada was hit by massive suicide bombing that killed almost 300 people, the deadliest single attack in the Iraqi capital in 13 years of war.
-The attack was also claimed by IS.
+The attack was also claimed by ISIS.

 Details of how the militants managed to stage Tuesday's attacks were not immediately clear.
 After last year's attack, Iraqi authorities stepped up security in Karrada, especially in the area of the bombing.